-Chick-fil-A Breaks Sunday Rule & Delivers Food To A Boy With A Brain Tumor
+Chick-Fil-A Breaks Sunday Rule & Delivers Food To A Boy With A Brain Tumor

 — POSITIVEandUPLIFTING by Brian (@POSITIVEandUPL1) April 26, 2019

 A video clip also attached to the post shows the young boy reacting as the Chick-fil-A mascot enters and embraces Danny while delivering him the food he asked for.
 The young boy was brought to emotional tears of joy over the gift.
-Despite being hooked to numerous machines and IV’s, he mustered the energy to fist bump his favorite restaurant’s friendly cow representative.
+Despite being hooked to numerous machines and IVs, he mustered the energy to fist bump his favorite restaurant’s friendly cow representative.

 Though @ChickfilA is closed on Sundays, this particular franchise made a exception on Easter Sunday for a boy awaiting surgery to remove a tumor in his brain. ❤️ https://t.co/qjuwTQzna0